CBD & Warehouse District

 The Central Business District (CBD) in New Orleans is what most cities call their downtown.

 The CBD is the hub for more than just business in New Orleans.
-In addition to the sky scrapers, you can find popular destinations like the Mercedes Benz Superdome where the Saints play, the Ernest N. Morial Convention Center and Harrah’s casino and hotel.
+In addition to the sky scrapers, you can find popular destinations like the Superdome where the Saints play and the Ernest N. Morial Convention Center.

 It also home to retail locations, popular bars and restaurants, premier art galleries and residents inhabiting restored historic commercial and industrial buildings.